 Jessica has worked across a range of fields, including writing, editing, research, education and creative consultancy.
 In recent years, she has facilitated Mystery + Mortality conversations, Writing for Insight and Transformation workshops, supported the establishment of Mental, and worked with The GroundSwell Project to organise From the Brink: A Fringe Festival About Ageing Dying and Grieving in the Blue Mountains, Australia.

 In 2020, Jessica enjoyed some writing time at Varuna and as part of The CORRIDOR Project‘s residency program.
 In 2019 she was selected for a Testing Grounds residency @ Test Sites (Melbourne), and an Enter Text residency at Arteles (Finland).

-She is the convenor of Compassionate Communities in Bundanoon as part of an international movement that helps mobilise communities around end-of-life issues, with the support of Quest for Life (Compassionate Communities is being led by The GroundSwell Project throughout Australia).
-She is also a committee member with Supporters of a Southern Highlands Regional Gallery (SofaSHRG).
+In 2018 and 2019, she was the local lead of Compassionate Communities in Bundanoon, as part of an international movement that helps mobilise communities around end-of-life issues, with the support of Quest for Life.
+Compassionate Communities is led by The GroundSwell Project throughout Australia.

-Between 2001 and 2009 she taught across a range of disciplines, including journalism, media studies, publishing and communications, cultural studies, and creative and non-fiction writing at the University of Melbourne, RMIT University and Monash University.
+Between 2001 and 2009, then from 2018 to 2020, she taught across a range of disciplines, including journalism, media studies, publishing and communications, cultural studies, and creative and non-fiction writing at the University of Melbourne, RMIT University, Monash University and Western Sydney University.

 All of this after completing a BA at the University of Melbourne (Cultural Studies and History) and a Certificate of Professional Writing and Editing at RMIT University.